danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_6.markdown

 Download: [NoScript Lite][noscript]

+<b>Install Brave</b>

+You won't be able to get the previous two plugins for mobile browsers.
+Fear not, there is a more secure browser that allows HTTPS redirects and Javascript blocking.
+It is called Brave.

+Download [Brave][brave]

 <b>Uninstall Flash and Java</b>

 Much like javascript, Flash and Java can execute malicious code.
 You can not simply "update" them.
 Flash is notorious for [getting hit all the time.][flash]
 Both are meaningless in today's world.
 Everyone is trying to cut them out and Adobe themselves mentioned that Flash will be discontinued.
 Uninstall them both.